Creamy Sauce For Salmon – 10-Minute Recipe!

 When I make this sauce, I love spooning it over my grilled salmon skewers and serving it with a side of fresh bread.
 My Amish white bread recipe is perfect for soaking up every last bit of sauce.
 I also use this sauce instead of tartar sauce on my McDonald’s fish sandwich for my kids.
 It works great as a dipping sauce for veggies like roasted broccoli or carrot sticks, and I have even simmered homemade shrimp cakes or crab cakes right in the sauce for a nice seafood dinner.

 For a hearty meal, I pour it over salmon patties and serve them with creamy mashed potatoes and asparagus on the side.
 It turns an ordinary meal into something my whole family gets excited about.
+My husband swears by drizzling it over this flaky brown-sugar-roasted salmon; the combination of sweet and savory is out of this world.
+For dessert, something sweet and refreshing like this strawberry crisp would be ideal.

 How to store leftovers